beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 ```
 Let's go over each of these directories and how you may use them:

+### `rollup.config.js`

+[Rollup](https://rollupjs.org/guide/en/) is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.
+It allows us to use the `import` syntax so that we may create component based applications.
+This config file bundles all of your component level CSS and JS into the `public` directory.

+> 💡 **Learn more!** Head here to dig deeper into [Rollup.js](https://rollupjs.org/guide/en/)

 ### `public/`

 The `public` directory is where you'll add images and any other static assets or files you want to make publicly accessible in your app.

 Each time your app deploys, the contents of this folder will automatically be published to your app's static asset bucket (on [S3](https://aws.amazon.com/s3/)) as well as Begin's CDN.

+This is also where your component level CSS & JS are bundled.
+Your apps global CSS which affects the entirety of your apps styling can be found in this directory as well.

 > **Exercise caution!** The full contents of this folder will be copied with each deploy, overwriting any existing files with the same name.